-REES network/ExpREES has an executive board which represents the 12 universities of the network + students’ representative.
+REES network/ExpREES has an executive board which represents the 12 universities of the network and a student representative.

 Director of the Institute Markku Kangaspuro, Chair of the Executive Board

 University Lecturer in Russian and Eurasian Studies, Head of ExpREES, Sirke Mäkinen, Referendary of the Executive Board